In Service: The Column of the ADRP President

 One of the many benefits of being a member of ADRP is belonging to a community of professionals that shares knowledge and experiences.
 In an effort to better serve our members this year, we are working to bring you content each month that is helpful, relevant, and cohesive.

-We are seeking article submissions from our members that cover any topic relevant to the profession, including those that may coincide with one of the mo
+We are seeking article submissions from our members that cover any topic relevant to the profession, including those that may coincide with one of the monthly webinars.

 Please share with us your best practices, experiences, successes, or challenges related to this topic so we can collectively learn and grow.
 Articles must be received the month prior to the scheduled publication month.